Collection Management Policy

-Milton Public Library's (MPL) collection supports MPL's stated mission to empower the community to read, learn, create and connect.
-The Collection Management Policy sets out the parameters for the development of the collection including the selection of materials, and is the basis for collection evaluation, planning and budgeting.
-The purpose of the policy is to provide direction to the selectors of library material that will reflect MPL's mission statement.
+This policy functions as a general guide for the development of a robust collection of reading, listening, viewing and information/research material that allows the Milton Public Library (MPL) to fulfill its mission to empower the community to read, learn, create, and connect.
+The Collection Management Policy sets out the parameters for the development of the collection including the selection of materials, and is the basis for collection evaluation, planning, and budgeting.
+The MPL functions as a major information source for the community and provides a broad and relevant collection of materials for informational, educational, and recreational purposes to a diverse community.

 Intellectual Freedom